No. 9 Kansas survives wild finish to beat No. 15 Iowa State - NewsBreak

 Iowa State: The Cyclones’ 1-3 start against premier Big 12 competition should not obscure their incredible improvement over last season, when they went 2-22 overall and 0-18 in conference play.
 Coach T.J.
 Otzelberger has Iowa State in contention for an upper-division finish in the Big 12.

-Kansas: The Jayhawks needn't be ashamed of their loss to Texas Tech, which beat No. 1 Baylor on Tuesday night.
-Playing without preseason Big 12 player of the year Remy Martin, who was out with a sore knee, Kansas showed its depth.
+Kansas: The Jayhawks needn’t be ashamed of their loss to Texas Tech, which beat No. 1 Baylor on Tuesday night.
+Playing without Martin, Kansas showed its depth.

 Iowa State hosts No. 21 Texas on Saturday.